microsoft/msquic/docs/API.md

 One important aspect of this design is that all blocking calls invoked on a callback always happen inline (to prevent deadlocks), and will supercede any calls in progress or queued from a separate thread.

-In some cases, a user might need access to when these worker threads are created and destroyed.
-To enable this, [MsQuicSetWorkerThreadCallback](api/MsQuicSetWorkerThreadCallback.md) can be used before **MsQuicOpen** to give a callback that is called on the worker when these worker threads are started and stopped.

 # API Objects

 ## Library Function Table